- Home |

 Sara Collins:

 Yeah, it seems to happen all the time, which isn't surprising.
 We're all, I mean, writers are people and they're working with what interests them or obsesses them or worries them.
-And for me this year there was definitely a focus on climate, our relationship to the planet exploration, but also kind of looking at the earth and in fact in some cases and with one book in particular, the universe, but also setting the scale of our own individual lives against that.
+And for me this year there was definitely a focus on climate, our relationship to the planet, exploration, but also kind of looking at the earth and in fact in some cases and with one book in particular, the universe, but also setting the scale of our own individual lives against that.
 So the tiny to the infinite and the ordinary to the extraordinary, and it was really moving.
 I think the other thing that all of the judges have felt this year is that we were looking for books that would make us really feel, there's one book that I've now read three times, I can't say again, don't let me blurt this out by accident.
 I've read it three times.
-Every time I get to the end of that book, in the very last line, I sob, visceral kind of reaction, I sob.
+Every time I get to the end of that book, in the very last line, I sob, a visceral kind of reaction, I sob.
 It's like a punch in the gut.
 I don't know how this author has done it, but it's a book that kind of accumulates this real emotional tug.
 And so there was a lot of that.
-There was a lot of heart,
+There was a lot of heart, a lot of thinking about memory and grief and family and the kinds of things that will make us cry and will move us.

 Rihanna Dhillon:

 And were you sort of all in vague agreement?
 Were there any sort of outliers?
-I mean, how do you fight your corner if you are the only one rooting for a book,
+I mean, how do you fight your corner if you are the only one rooting for a book.

 Sara Collins:

 You've got to believe in it.
 If you believe in a book, it is fighting for, I dunno, a child, if you fall in love with a book, you take it to heart.
 Everyone has had books that they have had that kind of relationship with on the panel.
-I mean we give each other a fair herring.
+I mean we give each other a fair hearing.
 We give the books a fair chance.
 Some hearts have been broken, but we're still friends.

 Rihanna Dhillon: